 This new feature is only about 90 years old.
 But the computer controlled precision of the new machines have made it so much smoother and easier.
 Some people call it “free motion stitching,” “thread painting,” or if they’re a quilter, “FMQ” (free motion quilting).
 Whatever you call it, it’s when you drop the feed dogs, start the machine stitching, then move your fabric around to draw on it with the thread.
 You can make specific shapes, create a repeating pattern, or just randomly wander for a fill-in effect.

-While some top-end models have stitch regulators to help beginners learn free motion stitching, we’ve found that the MC15000 has such an inherently precise stitch mechanism, you don’t need a regulator.
+While some top-end models have stitch regulators to help beginners learn free motion stitching, we’ve found that the Janome models have such an inherently precise stitch mechanism, you don’t need a regulator.
 That’s why it’s so important to actually try these features for yourself on the various machines.

 #10: Embroidery Placement